Rep. Kathleen Rice won’t seek reelection, becoming 30th House Democrat to leave after current term

 Rice’s seat is among 70 that the National Republican Congressional Committee has announced it is targeting for potential pickups in November.

-In a statement Tuesday, Rep. Sean Patrick Maloney (D-N.Y.), chairman of the Democratic Congressional Campaign Committee, wished Rice “the very best in her next chapter.”
+In a statement Tuesday, Rep. Sean Maloney (D-N.Y.), chairman of the Democratic Congressional Campaign Committee, wished Rice “the very best in her next chapter.”

 “Rep. Rice has dedicated over three decades to public service, rising up the legal and political ranks from prosecutor to district attorney to United States representative,” Maloney said.
 “During that time, she has admirably fought public corruption, advocated for veterans, and been a leader on national security.”